metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_maria_db_v1alpha1_manifest.md

 Optional:

+- `generate` (Boolean) Generate indicates whether the Secret should be generated if the Secret referenced is not present.
 - `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?
 - `optional` (Boolean) Specify whether the Secret or its key must be defined